-Georgia Tech’s Career, Research, and Innovation Development Conference (CRIDC) is designed to equip graduate students with tools and knowledge to thrive in an ever-changing job market.
+The Career, Research, and Innovation Development Conference — or CRIDC — is designed to equip on-campus and online graduate students with tools and knowledge to thrive in an ever-changing job market.

-The 2020 event will be held Feb.
-6-7 in the Student Center and will be open to master’s and Ph.D. students (both on-campus and online), and postdoctoral scholars from all disciplines at Tech.
-(Pre-registration for the career panels isn't required.)
+The 2020 event will be held Jan.
+27-28 at the Global Learning Center.
+It is open to master's and Ph.D. students (both on-campus and online) and all Tech postdoctoral scholars.

 - Pre-CRIDC Workshops